 5. MAILBOX LIMITATIONS:

 It is expected that the CLIENT will regularly monitor their email messages, and download messages off the server in a timely manner.
-If the files in your mail box exceed a 20 mb capacity for a period longer than five (5) days, you will be alerted by the PROVIDER, and asked to download your messages.
+If the files in your mail box exceed your quota capacity for a period longer than five (5) days, you will be alerted by the PROVIDER, and asked to download and archive your messages offline.
 Failure to comply within another five (5) business days may result in those files being purged from the system.

 6. EMAIL HARRASSMENT: